 - Fall 2018: Take part in NEUROSCI 278 course; begin weekly team meetings; observe exercise training at VA hospital; begin social media outreach and/or develop research question and data analysis of human exercise studies (approx. 4 hours/week); continue lab research as part of senior thesis project (optional for continuing members) or do a neuroscience practicum for half credit (optional for new members)

 - Spring 2019: Engage in collaborative neuroscience research in labs of Drs.
 Williams and Finch; weekly team meetings; continue background reading, lab work and research paper writing

 - Summer 2019: 4 undergraduates engage in continued laboratory research (40 hours/week for 8 weeks)

-See earlier related team, Exercise as Therapy for Cognitive Aging and Alzheimer’s Disease (2017-2018).
+See related teams, Exercise Therapy and Brain Networks: Implications for Alzheimer's Disease (2019-2020) and Exercise as Therapy for Cognitive Aging and Alzheimer’s Disease (2017-2018).

 /graduate Team Members

 Syed Ahmad, Neuroscience (BS)